bibekaryal86/auth-service/README.md

 * TODO
   * Update this README.md for proper documentation
-  * Use shdsvc dependency
-    * Implement empty ResponseMetadata
   * Implement RequestMetadata, ResponseCrudInfo
+  * Implement queryParam for superusers for includeDeleted